kleinfreund/reverse-iterable-map/README.md

 # linked-map.js

-A reverse-iterable linked map for JavaScript.
+A reverse-iterable, linked map implementation for JavaScript.

 ## Why?